fabianschwab/milvusdb/README.md

     authorizationEnabled: true
 ```

 This file should be placed under `/milvus/configs` which lives inside the persistent volume claim.
+After scaling back up the deployment you can change
+the password of the root user.

 See [documentation](https://milvus.io/docs/configure-helm.md) for all configuration options.